-As outlined in the Communication on Attracting Skills and Talent to the EU published on 27 April 2022, the Commission has the intention to start assessing the feasibility of launching a Talent Partnership with Nigeria as one of the key components of a reinforced migration management cooperation with this country.
+As outlined in the Communication on Attracting Skills and Talent to the EU published on 27 April 2022, the Commission has started assessing the feasibility of launching a Talent Partnership with Nigeria as one of the key components of a reinforced migration management cooperation with this country.
+A readmission agreement is the first step towards a comprehensive partnership, of which the Talent Partnership would be a component.